Your Guide To Surviving Deferred Recruitment

-At some schools the formal recruitment of freshmen is deferred until the spring.
-When I went through recruitment my school was still using the deferred recruitment method which has its ups and downs.
+At some schools, the formal recruitment of first-year students is deferred until the spring.
+When I went through recruitment, my school was still using the deferred recruitment method which has its ups and downs.
 We eventually switched over to the fall formal recruitment method, but I know a lot of schools still choose to use this method of formal recruitment.
-Deferred formal recruitment comes with its own set of unique challenges for potential new members and today I want to give you a quick run down on surviving deferred recruitment.
+Deferred formal recruitment comes with its own set of unique challenges for potential new members and today I want to give you a quick rundown on surviving deferred recruitment.

 There are a lot of unique challenges I want to cover for women going through deferred formal recruitment.
 I want to share some of my stories with you about the changes I saw, what I had to do, and what I encourage you to do as well.
 I will be breaking up the text below into three categories: before, during, and after recruitment.

 The first semester of your freshman year is essential if you are going through deferred formal recruitment.
 Below I am listing some of my favorite tips to having a productive first semester before deferred recruitment!

 Meet Sorority Women